 The module content will be developed around the concept of journeys, across time, across space, and across human relationships.
-It will take the journey of the UMngeni River (which is close to all DUT campuses) as a metaphor.
-The module will bring different disciplinary perspectives to this content-environmental, historical and sociological in particular.
+It will take the journey of the UMgeni River (which is close to all DUT campuses) as a metaphor bringing different disciplinary perspectives to this content-environmental, historical and sociological in particular.